soonick/soonick.github.io/_drafts/2020-01-22-postgresql-user-management.md

 Peer authentication is not very useful for a production database, since we need to allow different systems to connect to the database from other hosts.

-To enable authentication methods for different users, we need to use [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) (HBA stands for host-based authentication).
-This configuration file, lists all the users that are allowed to connect to the database and which authentication methods they are allowed to use.
+To enable different authentication methods for users, we need to use [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) (HBA stands for host-based authentication).
+This configuration file lists all the users that are allowed to connect to the database and which authentication methods they are allowed to use.

 The location of the file can be found with an SQL query: